 Exception to recapture - Recapture shall not apply to a reduction in qualified basis by reason of a casualty loss if it is determined that such loss is restored by reconstruction or replacement within a reasonable period.
-This determination shall be made by the Commissioner of Taxation and Finance in conjunction with the Commissioner of DHCR (New York State Tax Law section 18(b)(5)(a)).
+This determination shall be made by the Commissioner of Taxation and Finance in conjunction with the Commissioner of Division of Housing and Community Renewal (DHCR) (New York State Tax Law section 18(b)(5)(a)).
 Also see De minimis recapture rule on page 4 of these instructions.